-Names aside, Samsung's platform is better than ever, rolling together a bunch of great features to help you get fit.
-Last year the platform was made available on Android, while there's also some integration with third-party activity tracking apps from Withings, Strava and more.
+It's also a lot better, rolling together a bunch of great features to help you get fit.
+Last year the platform expanded on Android, and there's growing integration with third-party activity tracking apps from the likes of Nokia, Strava, Under Armour and more.

-Health is compatible with all Samsung devices such as the Gear S3 where connected wearables will automatically sync data; Android Wear users can still sync some data from their wearables, but only through select third-party services, which we'll touch on later.
+Health is compatible with all Samsung devices, from the well-known likes of the Gear S3 to the new Gear Sport, and where all your data will live.
+Android Wear users can still sync some data from their wearables, but only through a select few third-party services, which we'll touch on later.

 The Samsung Health app also offers a decent selection of features for planning, tracking and reviewing your workouts.
 If you're a beginner runner prepping for a marathon, weight lifter or yoga enthusiast, chances are Samsung Health has a tool for you along with helpful tips to stay active.